Resort type: Moderate

 Table Service Dining: 3 including: Trail’s End restaurant, Hoop Dee Doo Musical Revue & Mickey’s Backyard BBQ

 Pools: 2 including the Meadow swimming pool featuring a 67 square foot corkscrew slide and the Wilderness Swimming pool.

 Kiddie Pool: no

-For additional photos of this resort, click on the link below.
+To view more photos of the resort, click on the link below: